metio/reguloj/README.md

 RuleEngine<CONTEXT> firstWins = RuleEngine.firstWins();
 ```

+All provided rule engines are thread-safe and can be used as often as you like.
 If custom inference behavior is required, subclass `AbstractRuleEngine` and implement the `infer()` method.
 The following code example shows how to work with rule engines:

 ```java
 // setup - more details later